-LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP® replacement parts and repair labor to correct defects in materials or workmanship.
-Service must be provided by an authorized Whirlpool service company.
-LIMITED FOUR-YEAR WARRANTY Second Through Fifth Year From Date of Purchase FSP replacement magnetron tube on microwave ovens if defective in materials or workmanship.

-WHIRLPOOL WILL NOT PAY FOR

-A. Service calls to:

-- Correct the installation of your microwave oven. - 2.
-Instruct you how to use your microwave oven. - 3.
-Replace house fuses or correct house wiring. - 4.
-Replace owner accessible light bulbs. - B. Repairs when your microwave oven is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your microwave oven is designed to be repaired in the home. - D. Damage to your microwave oven caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP ® replacement parts and repair labor to correct defects in materials or workmanship.
+Service must be provided by an authorized Whirlpool SM service company.
+LIMITED FOUR-YEAR WARRANTY Second Through Fifth Year From Date of Purchase FSP ® replacement magnetron tube on microwave ovens if defective in materials or workmanship.
+WHIRLPOOL WILL NOT PAY FOR 1 A. Service calls to: Correct the installation of the microwave oven.
+Instruct you how to use the microwave oven.
+Instruct you how to use the microwave oven.
+Replace house fuses or correct house wiring.
+Replace owner accessible light bulbs.
+B. Repairs when microwave oven is used in other than normal, single-family household use.
+In-home service.
+The unit must be taken to an authorized WhirlpoolSM service company.
+Damage to microwave oven caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool.
+E. Any labor costs during limited warranty.
+F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.